Academics

 Schedule an appointment with one of the faculty advisors at one of the three campuses- Altus, Elk City, or Lawton.
 Or Click on the Admission page for more information.

-Applicants will be ranked to determine acceptance into the nursing program based on completion of the application process, the students Cumulative GPA on required general education and nursing support courses, and a pre-admission RN examination with designated decision scores.
+Applicants will be ranked to determine acceptance into the nursing program based on completion of the application process, the student's Cumulative GPA on required general education and nursing support courses, and a pre-admission RN examination with designated decision scores.
 Please refer to the Admission Selection Score Sheet for additional information.

 General Admission Requirements for General and Transfer Students: